stacks-network/docs/src/pages/build-apps/overview.md

 Three main integrations are available:

-- **Authentication**: Register and sign in users with identities with the Stacks blockchain
+- **Authentication**: Register and sign users in with identities on the Stacks blockchain
 - **Transaction signing**: Prompt users to sign and broadcast transactions to the Stacks blockchain
 - **Data storage**: Save and retrieve data for users with [Gaia](/build-apps/references/gaia)